Junior Etou: Professional career

 Etou signed with the Turkish club Sakarya Büyükşehir Belediyesi S.K. on July 27, 2018.

 On April 5, 2019, he signed with Movistar Estudiantes of the Spanish ACB.

 On July 24, 2019, he signed with Cholet Basket of the French LNB Pro A.

 On November 10, 2019, he signed with s.Oliver Würzburg of the German Basketball Bundesliga (BBL).

 On August 16, 2020, Etou signed with UJAP Quimper 29 of the LNB Pro B.

 On August 2, 2021, he signed with Hapoel Be'er Sheva of the Israeli Premier League.

-On July 28, 2022, he has signed with New Basket Brindisi of the Lega Basket Serie A.
+On July 28, 2022, he signed with New Basket Brindisi of the Lega Basket Serie A.

+He plays for Hapoel Haifa of the Israeli Basketball Premier League in the 2023–24 season.

+On July 4, 2025, he signed with Czarni Słupsk of the Polish Basketball League (PLK).

 International career

-Etou competed with the Republic of the Congo national basketball team at the 2009 African Championship, where he averaged 1.7 blocks per game, ranking second in the competition despite being the second youngest player at the tournament.
+Etou competed with the Republic of the Congo men's national basketball team at the 2009 African Championship, where he averaged 1.7 blocks per game, ranking second in the competition despite being the second youngest player at the tournament.